 Souvenirs

-Visit the Souvenir Tent to find your favorite festival souvenirs for the 2026 festival, featuring a custom cover-art piece (to be announced in January).
+Visit the Souvenir Tent to find your favorite festival souvenirs for the 2026 festival, featuring the custom cover-art piece “Heart of the Universe” by Curtis Whitwam:

 - T-shirts